mwanji/jscolor-rails/README.md

 # jscolor-rails

-A gem that makes [JSColor](http://jscolor.com/) available to the Rails asset pipeline.
+A gem that makes [JSColor](http://jscolor.com/) available to Rails applications.

 ## Installation